-Meyers hosted the 66th Primetime Emmy Awards in 2014 and was Emmy nominated in 2017 and 2018 for Outstanding Writing for a Variety Series.
-In 2018, he hosted the 75th Golden Globe Awards, which was Emmy nominated for Outstanding Variety Special.
+Meyers hosted the Primetime Emmy Awards in 2014 and was Emmy nominated in 2017, 2018, 2019 and 2020 for Outstanding Writing for a Variety Series.
+In 2018 he hosted the Golden Globe Awards, which was Emmy nominated for Outstanding Variety Special.

 In 2019, he released his debut standup special, “Lobby Baby,” on Netflix, which was Emmy nominated for Outstanding Writing for a Variety Special.
 In 2021, he received an Emmy nomination for Outstanding Short Form Comedy, Drama or Variety Series for his weekly “Late Night” YouTube series, “Corrections,” which debuted in the same year.

 “Late Night” won back-to-back Critics’ Choice Awards for Best Talk Show in 2020-21.
 In addition, Meyers was named one of the 2014 TIME 100, Time magazine’s 100 most influential people.

 Meyers began his TV career with “Saturday Night Live” in 2001, where he was a cast member for 13 seasons.
 He served as head writer for nine seasons and “Weekend Update” anchor for eight.
 In 2011, Meyers won the Emmy for Outstanding Original Music and Lyrics for host Justin Timberlake’s musical monologue.
 In all, Meyers has garnered 27 Emmy nominations for his work in television.

 In addition to his onscreen acclaim, Meyers is a New York Times bestselling author with the publication of his first picture book, “I’m Not Scared, You’re Scared” in March 2022.